Marcus Hill, Victoria

 Marcus Hill is a locality of the City of Greater Geelong local government area on the Bellarine Peninsula, Victoria, Australia to the east of Ocean Grove.
 As of the 2016 census, Marcus Hill had a population of 159.

 History

 Marcus Hill Post Office opened on 7 May 1883 and closed in 1978.

-The Marcus Hill State School opened 1874.
-From 1878 to 1905, the school was known as the Queenscliff Road School.
-The school was closed during the early 1990s and the buildings were removed.
+Marcus Hill Rural School opened on 1 June 1870 and became the Marcus Hill State School (No. 1370) on 1 January 1874.
+The original school closed on 31 January 1878, after the state government purchased a site for a permanent school.
+It was replaced by the new Queenscliff Road State School (No. 2029) on 1 February 1878, which was renamed Marcus Hill in 1905.
+Marcus Hill Primary School was closed at the end of 1993 and the buildings were removed.